 Most pickups have a number of ‘pole-pieces’.
 These are are the screws or ‘slugs’ that you see in your instrument’s pickups.

-Some instruments only have the non-adjustable slug-type poles but many pickups will be fitted with screw-type poles that can be raised or lowered.
+Some instruments only have the non-adjustable slug-type poles (and you definitely should not try to adjust those) but many pickups will be fitted with screw-type poles that can be raised or lowered.

 By adjusting each screw pole, you can balance the output of each individual string.

 Last time, when I talked about matching pickup pole piece heights to the same radius as the strings, I didn’t give you the whole picture.

 (Dec 2, 2017) Someone was kind enough to leave a comment mentioning they found this article after adjusting the poles on their Strat pickup.
 This made me realise that, while I mention that some pickups have non-adjustable poles and I only discuss screw pole pieces, I didn't make absolutely clear that you should not try to adjust any pickup poles that do not have a screw-slot or hex-head slot.

 Many non-adjustable pickups can be damaged if you try to adjust them.
 Don't be tempted to push any of the slug-type poles (the ones with no screw-slots/hex-head).